 177Lu-Oxodotreotide (177Lu-Lutathera®, 177Lu-DOTATATE) is a radiolabeled somatostatin analogue developed for the treatment of neuroendocrine tumors (NET).
 The drug was launched in January 2018.

-177Lu-DOTATATE has been developed for treatment of patients with gastro-entero-pancreatic neuroendocrine tumors (GEP-NET).
-Phase II results (Erasmus MC, Rotterdam) in progressive midgut carcinoid showed progression-free survival of more than 45.1 months compared to the reported 14.6 months of Novartis’ Sandostatin® LAR®.
+177Lu-Oxodotreotide has been developed for treatment of patients with gastro-entero-pancreatic neuroendocrine tumors (GEP-NET).
+Phase II results (Erasmus MC, Rotterdam) in progressive midgut carcinoid showed progression-free survival of more than 45.1 months compared to the reported 14.6 months of Sandostatin®.

 Non-NET indications in which 177Lu-Oxodotreotide is explored include: medullary thyroid cancer (initiated 2013), carcinoid heart disease (2019), metastatic Merkel cell carcinoma (2020, in combination with avelumab), meningioma (2019), pheochromocytoma and ganglioma (2017), neuroblastoma (2019) and SCLC (2017).

-Non-carrier-added 177Lu labeled oxodotreotide is under development by the company Point Biopharma under the name 177Lu-PNT2003.
-It is a full analogue of Lutathera, which is completing Phase III trial.
-This new form may reach the market by end of 2022.
+Non-carrier-added 177Lu labeled oxodotreotide is under development under the name 177Lu-PNT2003.
+This is a full analogue of Lutathera, which is completing Phase III trial.
+This new form may reach the market by 2023.
 Indications for 177Lu-PNT2003 (non GEP-NET and new GEP indications) is not supposed to overlap indications for Lutathera (mid-gut GEP-NET).

 Target/Mechanism: Somatostatin receptors